Xfinity bundles in your area

 Xfinity’s internet network is a hybrid of a fiber-optic backbone to carry internet signals quickly over long distances and coaxial cables to affordably carry internet directly to your home.

 In some urban areas, Xfinity has built up its fiber-optic network.
-This allows for super-fast gig plans, including Gigabit Pro—the fastest gig plan on the market today.
+This allows for super-fast gig plans, including Gigabit Extra—the fastest gig plan on the market today.

-Along with 2,000 Mbps (2 Gbps) download speeds and similarly fast upload speeds from Xfinity, Gigabit Pro also has unlimited data usage.
+Along with 3,000 Mbps (2 Gbps) download speeds and similarly fast upload speeds from Xfinity, Gigabit Extra also has unlimited data usage.
 The power!
 Imagine how many 4K Ultra HD movies you can stream without worrying about going over your data cap.

 But Gigabit Pro comes with a two-year agreement and a whopping $299.95 per month price tag.

 Since Gigabit Pro is excessive in every way, we don’t blame you if you decide to check yourself before you wreck yourself.
-The plain ole Gigabit plan offers a still-blazing-fast 1,200 Mbps for $70.00 to $84.99 per month, depending on where you live.
+The plain ole Gigabit plan offers a still-blazing-fast 1,200 Mbps for $79.99 per month.
 That’s $214.85 less at the very least.

 But the choice is still yours.
 If you gotta go fast, you gotta go fast—right?